Notes on the Geography of China: Beijing: Ming Tombs

 Here's the same view in 1990, when the tomb had not yet been spruced up and locked tight.

 The spirit staircase then was spared the ugly railing.

 The approach to the spirit tower in 2004.
-The steel towers on the skyline are new.

 From the spirit tower looking down the imperial way.